datake/RobustDistRL/README.md

 ## Contact

-Please refer to ksun6@ualberta in case you have any questions.
+> If you have any questions or want to report a bug, it is more suggested to open an issue here.
+Alternatively, you can also send an email to ksun6@ualberta.

 ## Reference
 Please cite our paper if you use this code in your own work: